HacksonClark/HacksonClark/README.md

 My research explores practical AI and agent techniques for safety-critical computer systems and infrastructures.
 My current work is in the AIOps space, specifically in AI for Site Reliability Engineering (SRE).
-I'm currently collaborating with Microsoft Research and IBM Research to build LLM benchmarks and agents for SRE (<a href="https://microsoft.github.io/AIOpsLab/">AIOpsLab</a>, <a href="https://arxiv.org/abs/2502.05352">IT-Bench</a>).
+Previously, I collaborated with Microsoft Research and IBM Research to build LLM benchmarks (AIOpsLab, ITBench) and agents (STRATUS) for SRE.

+I'm currently building [SREGym](https://github.com/SREGym/SREGym) to unify my prior benchmarking work.
 <br />
 <br />
 In the past, I worked at NASA in the Space Technology Mission Directorate, where